Purpose of this project

 Certificates of deposit were receipts for stock or bonds deposited with some sort of financial institution or trust company, usually when railroad companies were going through reorganization or bankruptcy.
 They too served as de facto securities during periods when companies were trying to right themselves.
 If companies fell into bankruptcy, then they served exactly like stocks or bonds when assets were being divided among creditors and owners.

 There are also a few curious documents that look like obsolete bank notes and functioned that way in local commerce within railroad service areas.
 They played a role similar to coal company scrip.
 Some even carry text that promised to pay interest similar to short-term bonds.
 Unlike bonds, however, they lacked contractual guarantees for repayment.
-Therefore, they were simply promissory notes, not securities.
+Therefore, they were simply promissory notes; they were not securities.
 They are NOT cataloged in this project.

 COMPANIES